gradient header image

 ADR Hall of Fame Award

-The Litigation Section is seeking nominations for the ADR Hall of Fame Award.
 The Award will be presented annually for distinguished service in the promotion or development of alternative dispute resolution or for significant contributions or impact in the field of alternative dispute resolution.
-Nominations are to be made to the ADR Committee.
-The nomination deadline is May 15, 2023.
+The nomination period is currently closed.

 Please click the drop down menus below to view the different criteria.